mlohajner/md-view/README.md

 `mdview` isn't a Markdown editor, doesn't watch files for live-reload, and doesn't try to be a general-purpose document viewer.
-If you want any of that, tools like `glow`, `frogmouth`, or dedicated GUI viewers are a better fit. `mdview` is for the specific moment when you just want to see a rendered `.md` file, right now, without opening an IDE.
+If you want any of that, tools like `glow`, `frogmouth`, or dedicated GUI viewers are a better fit.
+`mdview` is for the specific moment when you want to see a rendered `.md` file, right now, without opening an IDE.

 ## License